MarySeph/MarySeph.github.io/04 crafts/04.0 web dev/maryseph-site/2024 Site Updates.md

 Refocusing my efforts in writing and making that available in [[Writing|here]].
 New [[Now]] entry. [[Links]] page is now available.
 It has buttons leading to other sites and a single webring I managed to apply to.

 ## October 30th, 2024
 Finished updating the whole website with the new layout.
-Checked off a bunch of items from my [[SitePlans#Site Plans|site plans]] such as a site updates log (you're here!), a site map (see footer), using a minimalist layout, introducing iframes, and an accessibility statement (see footer).
+Checked off a bunch of items from my [[(archived) SitePlans#Site Plans|site plans]] such as a site updates log (you're here!), a site map (see footer), using a minimalist layout, introducing iframes, and an accessibility statement (see footer).

-Two important items left for accessibility are*adding alt text to images* and seeing whether to*add an option to manually change to dark mode*.
+Two important items left for accessibility are *adding alt text to images* and seeing whether to *add an option to manually change to dark mode*.

 Welp, I had some free time added alt text and tested the dark mode.
 I'll keep the latter in the background for now.
 I also updated the [[WebDevCommonplace|commonplace notebook]] with more sites and resources.